What is Multi-Factor Authentication (MFA)?

 No, any telephone or smart device will work.
 Smart devices are recommended as they provide the quickest, simplest experience through the approval of notification prompts.
 Additionally, SMS or text messages can be sent to your phone along with receiving a phone call for verification to the phone number on record.

 Yes, we encourage you to enroll more than one device that you might have nearby in case your main device is lost or unavailable.

 Any student that feels they don’t have the technology to successfully enroll or has concerns about how the process will work for them should contact the UWM Help Desk.
 An IT professional will work directly with each student to find a solution that works best for them.
 Our IT staff can go through the authentication methods (mobile, app, text, and calling) with them, and ensure their phone is set up successfully or can determine an alternate path for MFA, if needed.

-A wide array of MFA authentication methods are offered for our students: dedicated smartphone and tablet app, text message to cellphone, and phone call to cellphone or landline.
+A wide array of MFA authentication methods are offered for our students: dedicated smartphone and tablet app, text message to cellphone, and phone calls to cellphone or landline.